Are Stepwells in India Safe for Kids? A Mum’s Guide

 Supervision is everything

-Stepwells are open structures without railings in many areas.
+Stepwells are open structures without railings or guardrails, like European castles in many areas.
 Kids may be tempted to run ahead or peek over the edges, so it’s important to keep them close at all times

 Stepwells are best enjoyed with kids around 5 and up—they can handle the steps better and take in the history.
 With younger ones, be prepared for a lot of carrying or handholding, as the steps aren’t toddler-friendly, and even railing support is not properly maintained.